SMcLeaish/coordextract/README.md

 ## Features

-- Parse GPX files to extract latitude and longitude data.
+- Parse GPX files to extract latitude and longitude data (csv and kml parsing coming soon).
 - Convert latitude and longitude to MGRS coordinates.
-- Output the converted data in CSV, JSON, or XLSX formats (coming soon).
+- Output the converted data in CSV, JSON, or XLSX formats (coming soon - JSON currently supported).
 - Command-line interface (CLI).

 ## Installation
-coordextract now uses Poetry for dependency management.
+coordextract uses Poetry for dependency management.
 To install coordextract, first ensure you have Poetry installed.
 If not, you can install Poetry by following the instructions on the [Poetry website](https://python-poetry.org/docs/).

 Once Poetry is installed, you can install coordextract by cloning the repository and using Poetry: